What are the Best Digital Nomad Family Destinations in 2026?

 Education in Koh Phangan

 Koh Phangan offers a few great international school options for expat and digital nomad families.
 The standout is Si Ri Panya International School, which follows the British curriculum for children aged 5 to 16.
-Compared to other places in Thailand, tuition fees are very affordable.

 Find my guide with all international schools in Koh Phangan here.
 And here’s my list of all international kindergartens on the island.